ROXANNE DONOVAN, PhD

 Psychologist

 Dr. Donovan is a licensed psychologist in Georgia and founder of WellAcademic, a resource for faculty interested in holistic professional development.
-Through WellAcademic, she facilitates biannual women of color faculty retreats and an inclusive writing community.
+Through WellAcademic, she facilitates biannual women of color faculty retreats and inclusive writing communities.
 She does not have a psychotherapy practice currently.

 Author

-She is currently writing her third book, Mothering in Color, with coauthor Dr. Nichole GuilloryIn it, they share a model for parenting at the intersection of social justice, sisterhood, and self-care.
+She is currently writing her third book, Mothering in Color, with coauthor Dr. Nichole GuilloryIn it, they share a Black feminist model for parenting at the intersection of social justice, sisterhood, and self-care.

 Dr. Donovan is Professor of Psychology at Kennesaw State University, jointly appointed in the departments of Psychological Science and Interdisciplinary Studies.
 As a Black feminist scholar, she is passionate about teaching courses that intersect psychology, gender studies, and Black studies such as Psychology of Gender, Black Women's Health, and Black Feminisms.